Dreamscent/Dreamscent.github.io/_posts/2019-10-12-HTB-Writeup.md

 My usual enumeration script `lse.sh` did not return anything, of interest.
 No cronjobs, no SUID, no sudo privileges.
 So it was likely a hidden configuration or a password hidden in a file somewhere.
 Hackthebox typically does not use Kernel exploits for Root, so we can rule them out.

-There was this phrase on the Kali Linux website somewhere which seems applicable here:

 In some cases, there may be cronjobs or scheduled tasks running  on the server but are not listed when you run your enumeration scripts.
 These may be because of a lack of permissions.
 To get around this, we can run [pspy][3].
 This binary when run, will show all events happening in real time.